cunybpl/nycet_pnp/src/content/measurement_techniques/true-rms-power.md

 Wait 24-48 hours to verify data collection.
 Return to the location of the measured equipment and use a laptop or a phone with the manufacturer’s proprietary software installed to do the following:

 {{< admonition type="warning">}}
-<b>Do not remove the logger or sensors</b>.
-If you remove the logger, you may need to start over with the setup and installation process.
+**Do not remove the logger or sensors.** If you remove the logger, you may need to start over with the setup and installation process.
 {{< /admonition >}}

 1. If necessary, connect the logger to the laptop or phone via USB cable.
 Otherwise, use the software to connect with the data logger via Bluetooth.